Thursday, September 29, 2011

 Postal Delivery Vehicle

 Lawrie and I had a good chuckle over that and never thought about it again.
-Then two weeks later a small packet from another friend Penticton BC arrived – a new calendar for 2009 and a personal note to us.
+Then two weeks later, a small packet from another friend in Penticton, BC, arrived.
+It was a new calendar for 2009 and a personal note to us.
 Interesting!
-Shortly after that our accountant in Penticton BC sent down a packet of mail from our Canadian post box.
+Shortly after that, our accountant in Penticton, BC, sent down a packet of mail.
 Maybe we could use the mail service after all.

-Presently we are waiting for two packages, one from California and another one from Lima Peru.
-(The Peru package arrived today, September 13th exactly two weeks in transit, it arrived ahead of the one from California.)
+Presently, we are waiting for two packages, one from California and another from Lima, Peru.
+(The Peru package arrived today, September 13th, exactly two weeks in transit; it arrived ahead of the one from California.)

-Sept 13th Fernando and Hector with our package from Peru
+Fernando and Hector with Lawrie's package from Peru

 National Postal Workers' Appreciation Day